-Thank you for taking an interest in our unique children’s Clinical Research Facility (CRF).
-We hope that you will find here all the information you need with regards to children and young people taking part in our studies.
+Thank you for taking an interest in our unique children’s Clinical Research Facility (CRF) at Royal Manchester Children’s Hospital.
+We hope that you will find the information you need with regards to children and young people taking part in our studies.

 Frequently asked questions